| |

 To reduce camera shake and retain sharp focus, it's best to use mirror lockup and a cable release, wireless shutter release or self-timer.

 This allows the mirror to move up and out of the way earlier than normal so that any vibration it causes has stopped before the shutter opens.
 Every little helps when trying the keep the camera as still as possible.
-This technique is only useful if used with the tripod.
+This landscape photography tip is only useful if used with the tripod.

 As you’re using the tripod, there is no need for increasing the ISO.
 Use your camera’s lowest ISO setting, usually 100, to get the best quality images.